TechPixelOni/Ctemp/README.md

 ## Contributing

 We welcome contributions.
-If you'd like to contribute to the project, please follow these guidelines:
+If you'd like to contribute to the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### Development Setup